 Because a professional is not asking the young adult client a series of direct questions (which could be intimidating), the client may be more likely to engage in an activity like this.
 A snack is a nice way to break the ice and start building a strong, professional client-therapist rapport.

-Expressing gratitude is strongly correlated with greater happiness, according to research from Harvard Medical School.
+According to research from Harvard Medical School, expressing gratitude is strongly correlated with greater happiness.
 It’s a concept frequently targeted in therapy sessions with teenagers because gratitude can lead to positive relationships with others and increased strength in the face of adversity.

 But, determining the most effective way to help teenagers identify and express aspects of their life that they are grateful for is not always easy.
 Asking your client to complete a gratitude scavenger hunt is one way to evoke these feelings!

 This is a great activity to complete over a teletherapy session.
-The client can actually find and show the therapist things on video that capture their feelings of gratitude!
+The client can find and show the therapist things on video that captures their gratitude!

 Adolescents and teenagers can benefit from learning how to identify how holding onto anger and other emotions inside of them can lead to problems.
 In therapy, these clients might work on learning appropriate strategies for expressing anger and emotions and practice using these strategies.

-In the exploding balloons activity, the client and the therapist each get a balloon.
-The therapist asks the client to think of a time or a situation that made them feel angry, but do not talk about it.
+In the exploding balloon activity, the client and the therapist each get a balloon.
+The therapist asks the client to think of a time or a situation that made them feel angry but do not talk about it.
 Then the therapist blows some air into a balloon.
 Then, the client is asked to think of another situation in which they felt anger, and the therapist blows more air into the balloon.
-This continues until eventually, the balloon pops.
+This continues until, eventually, the balloon pops.

 The talking point for this one is that if we continue to hold onto anger, it can lead to other problems.